 Adequate supervision, stimulation, having books and toys in household showed positive result on ECD on track status.
-Nurturing care has been linked to children's health, growth, and development around the world, and neuroscientific data suggests that nurturing care during early childhood mitigates the negative impacts of poor socioeconomic position on brain development [36].
+Nurturing care had been linked to children's health, growth, and development around the world, and neuroscientific data suggests that nurturing care during early childhood mitigates the negative impacts of poor socioeconomic position on brain development [36].

-In our study, mass media access of the household or caregivers can increase the chance of early childhood developmentally on track status.
-Early childhood development programming for both children and parents can be accessed more easily at home via television and other media [34].
-Sesame Street is a children's educational television program that is broadcast in over 150 countries [37].
+In our study, mass media access of the household or caregivers could increase the chance of early childhood developmentally on track status.
+Early childhood development programming for both children and parents could be accessed more easily at home via television and other media [34].
+Sesame Street was a children's educational television program that was broadcast in over 150 countries [37].
 Nearly half of Bangladesh's 3–5-year-old children watched television on a daily basis, among them Sesame Street being seen by 83 percent of urban and 58 percent of rural pre-schoolers [38].
 Sesame Street viewing provides significant improvements in reading and numeracy, health and safety, social reasoning, and attitudes toward others, according to a meta-analysis including over 10,000 youngsters from 15 countries [39].

 It was found that child punishment causes a child developmental delay.
-Physical abuse, family instability, risky neighbourhoods, and poverty can cause children to have poor coping skills, have problems regulating emotions, and have lower social functioning than their peers [39].
+Physical abuse, family instability, risky neighbourhoods, and poverty can cause children to had poor coping skills, have problems regulating emotions, and had lower social functioning than their peers [39].

 Strengths and limitations